Top Ten Tips for Travelling with Kids

 - Safeguard your family’s health.
 Make sure you can take control in an emergency by researching beforehand how hospital admissions work in your destination country, whether there are any specialists for your child’s condition in the local area and what is the number for emergency services.
 It may be wise to learn a few items of vocabulary regarding your child’s condition in the local language; even just write down the condition and any related symptoms in that language.
 Also make sure you bring any documentation that may help speed things along, and ensure that you have up to date travel insurance.
 Another good tip is to spread your medicines across several bags in case one bag gets lost.

 - Find the most suitable accommodation.
 Think about what accommodation would best suit your family.
 Consider whether it would be annoying, and expensive, to have to rely on hotel staff to do things for you like heat bottles.
 How about self-catering instead, which would allow you to create a home from home?

 As well as tips for travelling with kids, Send My Bag has plenty more travel tips available, from ‘Travelling in Groups’ to ‘Travelling in Winter’.

 Reasons to move to Italy are plentiful, especially when you consider the hard-hitting winters that much of northern Europe suffers each year.
-It makes moving to somewhere warmer seems like a pretty good idea.
+It makes moving to somewhere warmer seem like a pretty good idea.
 At Send My Bag, we have already extolled the virtues of living in Spain and France, but how about moving to Italy?
 Here are some reasons why you should make the dream a reality.